KnowYourPhrase.com - The Meanings and History For Popular Idioms and Phrases

 Thinking alike or understanding something in a similar way with others.

-The origins of this phrase are unclear, however, one could guess it stems from schools, where teachers and students must be on identical pages in their books.
-Others have their own ideas as to its origins, but I don't think anyone really knows for sure.
+The origins of this phrase are unclear, however, one might guess it stems from schools, where teachers and students must be on identical pages in their books.
+Others have their own ideas as to its origins, but it doesn't seem like the origin of this expression is really known for sure.

-I can only find it recorded as far back as 1974, used by the Corona Daily Independent on the topic of football:
+As for this saying's age, it appears to be a recent one, as I could only find it in writing as far back as the 1970s.
+In the year 1974, for example, the expression is used in the Corona Daily Independent newspaper on the topic of football:

 * The rules will be changing around the office this upcoming Monday, so I wanted to be sure and tell everyone far enough in advance so that we can all be on the same page once they hit.